 The Rockingham Planning Commission maintains a Geographic Information System (GIS) comprised of digital map layers and associated databases, software, computers, printers and staff.
 The GIS is used to produce maps and spatial information for many projects undertaken by RPC.
 GIS at RPC is used in contract work for state agencies, municipalities and other entities.
 It is also used to provide map and data assistance to staff planners and in providing local technical assistance to member community governments.
 Public officials and municipal employees are encouraged to utilize the RPC GIS data and capabilities in furtherance of their municipal or other public duties.

 RPC offers a range of GIS services to member communities and other entities on a contract basis, including map production, geographic data analysis, and GPS data collection.
-Please see the RPCGIS Policy, describing these services and billing rates.
+Please see the RPC GIS Policy which describes these services and billing rates.